adri-standard/adri/docs/API_REFERENCE.md

 # ADRI API Reference

-Complete API documentation for programmatic usage.
+Complete API documentation for programmatic usage of ADRI.

 ## Table of Contents